-We started the year with a team of around 12 employees, most of whom (including myself) had been at Good Vibes for more than two years.
+We started the year with a team of around 12 employees, most of whom (including myself) had been at Good Vibrations for more than two years.
 If you were to ask our customers and dig through our East Coast locations’ Yelp pages, you would only scratch the surface of seeing how talented and dedicated our unit was.

 We had a wide range of intersectional identities gathered around this cause of providing free education and quality, yet empathic, consultation on sexual health and wellness products.
 Folks went above and beyond in our stores, coming up with dozens of original workshop concepts and exploring everything from community-sourced, trans-specific sex education, to how different star signs might interact sexually.
 Our unique experiences brought the safe to the space.
 If you were trans, disabled, or struggling with mental illness, we had folks who were not only trained, but experienced, in navigating these nuances.